andrew-behery/eft-collab-maps/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-# eft-collab-maps

-A web app built with NextJS and Pusher to point out locations and plan routes in real time with a squad in Escape From Tarkov

 ## License